xCrystal/crystal-randofuser/README.md

 Branched evolutions have been removed.
 Which Pokemon retains its evolutionary line is selectable.
 For example, if the user chooses Politoed to be the evolution of Poliwhril, Poliwrath will be independent and will be merged with another independent Pokemon like Heracross or Mr. Mime.
+Note that the independent Pokemon will be unobtainable due to not appearing as a wild Pokemon.

 Trade evolutions have been replaced with reasonable level-based evolutions.
 If two Pokemon with level-based evolutions are fused, the resulting Pokemon will evolve at the average of the two.
 If either Pokemon evolves through other method (happiness, stone), the evolution